RenrenRihitoRayo/mila/README.md

 # Welcome to MiLa

 A small embeddable scripting language.
-MiLa is small simple and fast for general applications.
+MiLa is small, simple, and fast for general applications.

 ## What MiLa is